vzroman/epipe/README.md

 API
 -----
-    Sometimes you need to do several transformations on some Accumulator in a raw, and the result of the previous transformation shuold go as the input for the next transformation.
-If some transformation in the list crashes or returns a error, the whole result of the group transformation bacomes the error.
+    Sometimes you need to do several transformations on some Input in a raw, and the result of the previous transformation shuold go as the input for the next transformation and so on.
+If some transformation in the list crashes or returns a error, the whole result of the group transformation turns the error.
     If all transformations are successfull then the result of the final transformation in the list is the result of the whole transformation.

     This pattern is called 'pipe' and nativily supported in some languages.
 If you find usefull this pattern for your Erlang application try use this library.
     It's really simple, example:

         {ok, Output} | {error, Error} = epipe:do([Fun1, Fun2 ... ], Input)